 This simple kachumbar is the quintessential Pakistani salad!
-Refreshing, tangy, with a hint of heat, it is the perfect side to most South Asian curries and pullaos.
+Refreshing, tangy, and with a hint of heat, it is the perfect salad for most South Asian curries and rice dishes.
+The best part is that it only takes ten minutes to make!

 What is Kachumbar?

-Kachumbar literally means chopped.
+Kachumbar or kachumber means “chopped” in Gujrati.
 Authentic recipes call for onion, tomato, cucumber, green chili and cilantro.
-Many a times people also add radish and carrots as well.
+Many times people also add radish and carrots as well.

 Ingredients

-Green chili I use Serrano pepper but it can be have more heat than the jalapeno so use the variety you feel you can tolerate.
-The Thai pepper can be even spicier so it’s totally your call!
+Green chili: I use Serrano pepper but it can be spicier than the jalapeno so use the variety you feel you can tolerate.
+The Thai pepper can be even spicier so it’s your call!

 How to make Kachumbar

 This is the easiest salad to make and comes together in under 10 minutes!
 Made even faster if you have a food chopper.
-You guys, this is one tool I did not know I needed!
 A friend gifted it to me a couple of years ago and I hardly used it.
-I took it out because I’m seeing it over Instagram and I can say it’s worth it if you chop alot!
+I took it out because I’m seeing it all over Instagram and I can say it’s worth it if you chop a lot!
 And if you make fries etc. But I digress!
-Back to the kachumbar!
+Back to the kachumber!

 Substitutions and variations

-The Veggies: Like I said, the authentic kachumbar we make in Pakistan or rather I grew up eating has just the most widely available veggies in Pakistan but I have seen people add radish and even carrots!
+The Veggies: Like I said, the authentic kachumber we make in Pakistan, or rather I grew up eating has just the most widely available veggies in Pakistan but I have seen people add radish and even carrots!

-The Acid: You can easily use vinegar or even lime juice in place of lemon juice without compromising on flavor.
+The Acid: You can easily use vinegar or even lime juice instead of lemon juice without compromising on flavor.

 Herbs: Add mint along with cilantro/coriander to make it even more refreshing!

-Kachumbar is served with most any curry or rice dish in South Asian cuisine.
-It would pair very well with Tandoori Chicken Curry or Keema.
-And it goes well with rice dishes too.
+Kachumbar is served with curry or rice dishes in South Asian cuisine.
+It would pair very well with my Tandoori Chicken Curry or Keema recipe.

 Kachumbar is usually best enjoyed immediately as the salt tends to pull water from the onion and make the salad soggy.
 Try to eat it within 2 days if possible.